-(Before jumping into annotation, please watch the video linked below.
-Watch how this honors student hones her annotation skills and simplifies the process beginning around minute 2.41)
+Before jumping into annotation, please watch the video linked below.
+Watch how this AP student hones her annotation skills and simplifies the process through effective annotation.

 What is annotation, and why do we do it?

 • Click here to watch an informative video on how to annotate effectively.